hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 *Note: You may configure your own custom trust domains for the clusters by replacing these values across the configuration files.*

-## 1.1 Clone the repo using:
+## 1.1 Clone the repo using the command

 ```shellsession
 git clone https://github.com/cxteamtrials/caas-trials-content.git
 ```

-## 1.2 Apply the QuickStart file on each cluster using the following commands:
+## 1.2 Apply the QuickStart file on each cluster using the following commands

 As the Kubectl command is required for installation and configuration, please refer to our first [blog ](https://developer.hpe.com/blog/integrating-istio-and-spire/)post, which explains how to obtain the Kubeconfig file to manage the K8s clusters using Kubectl.